IP-CAM/NGINX-Opencart-Setup/README.md

 ```

-See also starting point for all this as [DigitalOcean configuration](https://www.digitalocean.com/community/tools/nginx?global.security.securityTxt=true&global.logging.errorLogEnabled=true&global.logging.logNotFound=true)
+See also starting point for all this on [DigitalOcean configuration](https://www.digitalocean.com/community/tools/nginx?global.security.securityTxt=true&global.logging.errorLogEnabled=true&global.logging.logNotFound=true)